SergAbys/Grenadine/README.txt

-This is a project for generative music with agents in maxMSP environment.
+This is a project for generative music with agents, in maxMSP environment (Pure Data port is planned).

+Layout of the Grenadine repository :

 * pizAlgorithms :
-  static library in C with machine-learning algorithms, data structures, and everything for the Grenadine project.
+  static library in C with, machine-learning, data structures, and everything for the Grenadine project.

 * Ufo :
-  max/MSP algorithms wrappers.
+  max/MSP wrappers for algorithms.

 * Tralala :
-  max/MSP prototype GUI wrapper.
+  max/MSP GUI sequencer.

-Pure Data port is planned.